 Once you know how you feel about the decision, it’s time to ask your brain the right questions: What do I want in this lifetime?
 Will the outcome of my decision move me closer to what I truly want?
 Does the benefit outweigh the cost?
 Is the level of risk worth the reward?
 How committed am I to this change?

-You want any decision you make to be aligned with your values, passions, and priorities, or it’s not going to feel like you made the right choice.
-But before you can figure out if the decision is united with the things that mean the most to you, you first need to get clear about what those values are.
+Before you can figure out if the decision is united with the things that mean the most to you, you first need to get clear about what those values are.
+Make a written list of your highest values.
+And once you’re clear, make a list of all the ways your choice aligns (or doesn’t align) with those values.

 Have you ever met a gritty person you didn’t like?
 Even if you have, weren’t you somewhat in awe of their drive to succeed?

 When it comes to taking action in your life, you’ve got to have a strong backbone.
 So before you start your own business, make sure you’re doing something that motivates you to persevere (despite failure).

 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.

 Along with grit, having gusto is an equally important trait of successful people.